mignonjia/mignonjia.github.io/_pages/about.md

 ---

 * I'm a second-year PhD student in Department of Electrical and Computer Engineering, University of California San Diego.
 Previously, I received my bachelor's degree from Turing Class in EECS, Peking University, and MS degree from ECE, UIUC.
-* I have worked on a range of topics related to large language models, including watermarking and applications in scientific domains.
-Currently, my focus is on LLM reasoning.
+* I am fortunate to be advised by Prof. Hao Zhang and Prof. Tajana Rosing.
+* My research focus is LLM reasoning and benchmarking.